ipavlic/apex-fp/README.md

 Plucking code can be replaced with a declarative call to the appropriate `Pluck` method:

     List<String> names = Pluck.strings(accounts, Account.Name);

+The `ids` method has two options.
+First version takes any field to pluck Id values from, for example:

+    List<Id> ownerIds = Pluck.ids(accounts, Account.OwnerId);

+Second version is a shorthand which doesnt’t require a `Schema.SObjectField` parameter.
+Instead, it defaults to system `Id` field:

+    List<Id> accountIds = Pluck.ids(accounts);
+    // equivalent to List<Id> accountIds = Pluck.ids(accounts, Account.Id);

 ## `GroupBy`